 Pope John Paul II was the last pope before the current Pope Benedict XVI.
-He was one of the more tolerant and well-liked popes, helping to encourage much interfaith dialog, in pretty sharp contrast to the current pope who has made public derogatory remarks about other religions.
+He was one of the more tolerant and well-liked popes.
+He encouraged interfaith dialog, in pretty sharp contrast to the current pope (Pope Benedict) who has made public derogatory remarks about other religions.
 Pope John Paul II also heavily engaged in that other 9th House activity, travel.
 You can check out his biography on Wikipedia by clicking here.
 His natal chart is below, and has been given a Rodden Rating of A.

 Pope John Paul II’s Chart Analyzed in Brief

 Jupiter is extremely strong, strongly advancing on the MC.
 That Jupiter is overcome by the Moon, dominated by the Sun, and in the domicile of the sect light, The Sun, also confers strength and prominence.

 Jupiter is naturally benefic, and here is in sect, in perhaps the most benefic place, the 11th (the Joy of Jupiter).
 It is also dominated by the benefic Venus, and overcome by the Moon by sextile.

 Jupiter is one of the strongest planets in the chart, and the most benefic.
 Lofty spirituality has a profound influence over the life, and is associated with very fortunate matters.
 While Jupiter is only a triplicity ruler of the Ascendant, there is still likely to be a strong identification with Jupiter because Jupiter dominates the Ascendant and has some dignity there.
 Additionally, the domicile and exaltation rulers (Venus and Saturn) are both in aversion to (i.e. don’t regard) the Ascendant (i.e. less direct access to the self).
 Jupiter, Venus, and Mars, all have a strong effect on the character.

 Very strong, Lunar and Mercurial